gatblau/europa/readme.md

 Commercial licenses provide access to enterprise features and support that could be needed for mission critical use of Virtual Box.
 For more information see [here](https://www.virtualbox.org/wiki/Licensing_FAQ).

-## InteliJ Idea Licensing
+## InteliJ IDEA Licensing

 Europa has IntelliJ Idea Ultimate which comes with a 30-day trial version.
 If you intend to use it beyond the trial period, you must buy a license key from [JetBrains](https://www.jetbrains.com/store/).

+Additionally, Europa also comes with IntelliJ Community Edition which is free of charge.

-## XScreenSaver
+# XScreenSaver

 Europa features [XScreenSaver](https://www.jwz.org/xscreensaver/).
-Thanks to Jamie Zawinski; and Tim Robinson for contributing to it and suggesting its inclusion.
+Thanks to Jamie Zawinski *et al*; and Tim Robinson for contributing to it and suggesting its inclusion.